Home / Service Area / Ohio / Licking County / Newark / Metal Roofing

 Built for Newark's Conditions

 Licking County temperatures cross the freezing threshold repeatedly each winter, and that cycling is where asphalt shingles degrade faster than their rated lifespan suggests.
 Granule adhesion weakens with each thermal shock, granules collect in gutters, and the shingle surface erodes well before the rated date.
-Standing seam does not granulate.
+Standing seam doesn't granulate.
 A Kynar 500 or PVDF finish resists UV degradation through those same temperature swings, and the floating-clip system allows panels to expand and contract through the full Ohio Valley range without stressing the seam.

-Hail and Wind Exposure
+Hail and wind exposure.

 Request a Free Estimate